Like in other global markets, Costa Rica also has its share of annual taxes. Not all taxes are applicable to everyone.

 This is where ABC Real Estate will ensure that you have expert assistance and will guide you through each step of the buying process.

-ABC Real Estate will help you to establish this agreement and include all the necessary paragraphs in order to have a smooth and secure transaction.
+ABC Real Estate will help you to establish this agreement, including all the necessary paragraphs and follow up till the closing in order to have a smooth and secure transaction.

 Ask to see an official Costa Rican Registry Survey of the property.
 If one has not been completed, which can be common when purchasing a section of a larger parcel, request that any deposit be held by the attorney until an official survey has been provided.